ammaraslam10/JGameEngine/README.md

     @Override public void start() { }
 }
 ```
 The above code will place current time at the center of the screen when this object is added to the game.
+After the creation of a game object, it needs to be added to the game (or Game Space), this is done by `addObject()`.
 The line that was commented in the Constructor needs to be uncommented in order for this to work.

 ## Included components and their methods
 Everything can be classified into the following different components.